UlyssesZh/telepathic-sparkle/README.md

 She would not fail her friend.
 Not again.

-## Days of research

-Twilight threw herself into her research with a ferocity even more intense than before, which even Spike found alarming.
+Back in the castle, Twilight threw herself into her research with a ferocity even more intense than before, which even Spike found alarming.
 For days, the library was a chaos of floating books, scrawled notes, magical diagrams, and half-drunk cups of strong tea.
+Starlight, just as worried as Twilight, joined her in the frantic search for answers.

-Twilight pored over everything she could find on mind magic, extrasensory abilities, and spiritual phenomena.
+They pored over everything they could find on mind magic, extrasensory abilities, and spiritual phenomena.
-She sent urgent letters to Celestia, Luna, Starswirl the Bearded, Sunburst, even obscure scholars in the Crystal Empire.
+They also went through the old notes Twilight had taken during her previous studies of Pinkie Sense, hoping to find some clue about how it might have interacted with the mind magic.

+Twilight asked Spike to send urgent letters to the Celestia, Luna, and Cadence, the other magically-talented princesses of the land, but their replies turned out to have very limited help.
+Starlight reached out to Sunburst, hoping her knowledgeable old friend to give some insights, but he missed the letter because his mailbox was filled with spams from his mother.

+Even when Starlight was sleeping,
-She barely slept, her mind consumed with equations, theories, and dead ends.
+Twilight still barely slept, her mind consumed with equations, theories, and dead ends.
 Spike tried to help, but after being hit in the face with a particularly heavy tome titled *The Comprehensive Guide to Esoteric Mental Energies, Volume III*, he wisely retreated to the safety of the kitchen.

-Twilight's friends dropped by occasionally to check on her, but there was little they could do.
+Worried that Twilight may wear herself out, her friends dropped by occasionally to check on her, but there was little they could do.
-Even Fluttershy's gentle encouragement and Rarity's offers of spa days barely registered.
+Even Fluttershy's gentle invitation to the animals' tea party and Rarity's offers of spa days barely registered.

-After five grueling days, Twilight slumped over her desk out of her exhaustion, her mane frazzled and her eyes bloodshot.
+After five grueling days, Twilight fell asleep over her desk out of her exhaustion, her mane frazzled and her eyes bloodshot.

-She could find nothing about how Pinkie Sense could be brought back.
+She and Starlight could find nothing about how Pinkie Sense could be brought back.
 Nothing even came close.
 It was just like years ago,
 when she could find nothing about how Pinkie Sense could come to be.

 There was only one other source of wisdom she could think of.

-## Zecora's riddle
+## A second journey

 Zecora's hut smelled of herbs and woodsmoke as always.
-Twilight sat across from the striped shaman, explaining the situation in a rapid-fire torrent of words.
+Twilight, with Starlight and Pinkie by her side, sat across from the striped shaman, explaining the situation in a rapid-fire torrent of words.
 Zecora listened patiently,
 occasionally stirring a simmering cauldron with a wooden spoon.

-When Twilight finally finished, panting slightly, Zecora set the spoon aside and closed her eyes.
+When Twilight finally finished, panting slightly, Zecora set the spoon aside and took a flaskful of dark liquid from the cauldron.
+She then poured some of it on her hoof and rubbed it on Pinkie's cheek.
+"Woo, itchy!"
+Pinkie reacted.

+"Look!"
+After a while, Starlight saw a subtle change in the liquid.
+"It is glowing!"

+Amazed by the sight, Twilight leaned closer.
+"Zecora, what does this mean?"

+Zecora did not answer immediately but kept observing the glow.

-After a long moment, she spoke, her voice rhythmic and calm:
+After a long moment, she spoke, her voice rhythmic and calm.

-"Not of this world, her power once came---<br>
+"Not of this world, her power once came:
-A spirit unseen, with no pony name.<br>
+A spirit unseen, with no pony name.
-To mend what is broken, tread paths unknown;<br>
+To mend what is broken, tread paths unknown;
 Face the heart hidden, not flesh nor bone."

 Twilight blinked.
 "An unseen spirit?
 You mean there's some kind of... being inside Pinkie?"

-Zecora opened one eye and, with a knowing smile, added in a lilting chant:

-"Answers you seek must come from within;<br>
+Zecora opened one eye and, with a knowing smile, added in a lilting chant, "Answers you seek must come from within;
 Trust not mere words, but where you have been."

 Twilight bowed deeply.
 "Thank you, Zecora.
 I think...
 I think I understand."

-## Realization
+The three ponies waved a grateful goodbye to Zecora and started walking back toward Ponyville.

-As she walked back toward Ponyville, Twilight replayed Zecora's words in her mind.
+On their way, Twilight replayed Zecora's words in her mind.

 An unseen spirit.